Kipp Keller: Austin FC

 In January 2022, it was announced that Keller had signed a Generation Adidas contract with Major League Soccer, and would leave college a year early to enter the 2022 MLS SuperDraft.
 On January 11, 2022, he was selected 5th overall in the SuperDraft by Austin FC.
 He made his professional debut on February 26, 2022, starting against FC Cincinnati in a 5–0 win.
 On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Keller.

-Austin FC II loan

 After a poor showing in the first game of the 2023 season Keller was loaned to the Austin FC second team Austin FC II.
 Keller appeared in 16 games as a center back for Austin FC II during their 2023 MLS Next Pro Cup season.

 FC Cincinnati

 In December 2023, Keller signed with FC Cincinnati following the conclusion of his contract with Austin FC, who declined his 2024 option.
-During the 2024 season, he featured for Cincinnati’s senior team and also appeared for FC Cincinnati 2 in MLS Next Pro to maintain match fitness.

 Minnesota United

 In December 2024, Keller was selected by Minnesota United FC in Stage 1 of the MLS Re-Entry Draft.
 He joined the club ahead of the 2025 season, splitting his time between the senior squad and Minnesota United FC 2 in MLS Next Pro.
+On August 22, 2025, New Mexico United announced the acquisition of Keller for the remainder of the 2025 USL Championship season.
+On October 11, Keller scored his first professional goal in a 3–3 draw with Orange County SC.
+On November 26, Minnesota United announced that they had declined Keller's contract option.

 New Mexico United

-On August 22nd, 2025, New Mexico United announced the acquisition of Keller for the remainder of the 2025 USL Championship season.
+On January 9, 2026, New Mexico United announced they had signed Keller to a contract for the 2026 USL Championship season.